Censera/Speech-Bubble/README.md

-# Speech-Bubble
+# Speech Bubble

+## About

-A simple minecraft mod that displays a visual bubble beside a playe
+Speech Bubble is a mod that displays a visual bubble above or beside a player, showing their recent chat messages

+## Core functions:

+- Capture chat messages.
+- Associate each message with a player.
+- Render a 2D bubble texture and text positioned in the 3D world at or beside the player's head.
+- Remove or fade the bubble after a timeout.